 Hellenga Projects was awarded Patent #9,782,686 for a "kit for electrifying a system of bricks in a brick building system."
-This "Brickwiring" system can transform LEGO baseplates into functional circuit boards and breadboards.
+This "Brickvolt" system can transform LEGO baseplates into functional circuit boards and breadboards.
 It enables the creation of quick-connect circuit blocks for the classroom and offers more durability than wiring kits sold for use in lighting up LEGO creations.

 Electrical components can be attached to - or embedded in - an assembly of bricks without soldering and without wires.
 The clutch power of LEGO is sufficient to make a good electrical connection.
 Bricks press the conductive tape against the electrical contacts.

 The storytelling power of LEGO gives children a compelling reason to master circuit layout as they build original LEGO creations with hidden electrical paths and connections.

 Perform strategic planning, conceptual development, fundraising, and project management for clients pursuing new construction, building renovation, or major exhibition initiatives.
-Manage in-house teams and external design resources to deliver compelling learning experiences which engage audiences, attract funding, and drive attendance.
-Collaborate with museum associations to communicate best practices in publications and conference presentations.
+Manage in-house teams and external vendors to deliver compelling learning experiences which engage audiences, attract funding, and drive attendance.
+Assist museum associations to communicate best practices in informal learning.
+Selected Client Projects: